-In order to minimise risk to your family’s health we would strongly recommend that you contact a suitably qualified, licensed asbestos removal contractor for advice.
+To minimise risk to your family’s health we strongly recommend that you contact a suitably qualified, licensed asbestos removal contractor for advice.

-For advice relating to anything other than a garage roof and wall sheets, guttering or fall pipes you should contact a UKAS accredited asbestos laboratory for sampling/testing advice or contact a commercial operator.
+For advice relating to anything other than a garage roof and wall sheets, guttering or fall pipes you should contact a UKAS accredited asbestos laboratory for sampling and testing advice or contact a commercial operator.
 There will be a charge for these services.

-Further advice can be obtained from the HSE and in the links at the bottom of this page.
+Further advice can be obtained from the Health and Safety Executive and in the links at the bottom of this page.

-Asbestos is only accepted at our Armthorpe Household Waste Recycling Centre site having been pre-booked with the council, further information can be found below.
+Asbestos is accepted at Armthorpe Household Waste Recycling Centre (HWRC) only by pre-booked appointments made with the council.

-The Armthorpe site is available to all Doncaster residents ONLY, not businesses, trade or commercial operators.
-Any asbestos produced from works carried out by a trades person will not be accepted, in these instances it is the legal responsibility of the trader to dispose of the waste they have generated as part of their activity.
+Armthorpe HWRC is for Doncaster residents ONLY, not businesses, trade or commercial operators.
+Any asbestos produced from works carried out by a trades person will not be accepted.
+It is the legal responsibility of the trader to dispose of any waste they have generated as part of their activity.